RaphTronic/Head_Life_Size/README.md

 So I decided to document the journey and publish the files in case it helps someone else.
 Details in this blog post: https://raphtronic.blogspot.com/2024/12/mannequin-head-life-size-3d-print.html

+The original head model is from lehthanis: https://www.thingiverse.com/thing:758647

-Feel free to copy, remix, whatever.
+Feel free to copy / remix / whatever my files.

 Happy modeling and printing to all !